IntersectMBO/cardano-haskell-packages/README.md

 subdir = 'typed-protocols'
 ```

-NOTE: To not break the cabal `index-state` functionality when adding a
-package, it is important that the timestamp is greater than any other
+NOTE: When adding a package, it is important to use a timestamp that is
-timestamp in the index.
+greater than any other timestamp in the index.
+Indeed, cabal users rely on
+the changes to the repository index to be append-only.
+A non append-only
+change to the package index would change the repository index state as
+pinned by `index-state`, breaking reproducibility.

 Using the current date and time (e.g. `date --utc +%Y-%m-%dT%H:%M:%SZ`)
 works alright but if you are sending a PR you need to consider the
 possibility that another developer has inserted a new (greater) timestamp